-To gain a better understanding of the dynamic regimes of the GrIS we tested the long-term response of the ice-sheet volume to warming in the full-factorial parameter space ΔT , Γ and η with values given in Table 1.
-As stated above in Section 3.1 four qualitatively different response regimes can be distinguished: (i) incomplete recovery to a stable state after an initial ice loss. (ii) Self-sustained qasi-periodic oscillations and (iii) Irreversible loss of a large portion of the ice or (iv) direct stabilization into a new equilibrium state which preserves 90% or more of the initial ice volume.
-Note that only oscillations with a minimal amplitude of 0.5 mSLE are included in the oscillating regime.
+To gain a better understanding of the dynamic regimes of the GrIS we tested the long-term response of the ice-sheet volume to warming in the full-factorial parameter space $\Delta T, \Gamma$ and $\nu$ with values given in Table 1.
+As stated above in Section 3.1 four qualitatively different response regimes can be distinguished: (a) Direct stabilization into a new equilibrium state which preserves 90% or more of the initial ice volume. (i) Recovery i) incomplete recovery to a stable state after an initial ice loss.